fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

 # Introduction

-Choco-ui is a UI-kit for [Svelte 5](https://svelte.dev/) that will help you create reactive, accessible, SSR-ready, composable & extendable components by either using and customizing the provided components or by using the primitives they are built on to create your own.
+Choco-ui is a UI-kit for [Svelte 5](https://svelte.dev/) to help you create reactive, accessible, SSR-ready, composable & extendable components by either using and customizing the provided components or by using the primitives they are built on to create your own.

 We can describe the architecture in the following way:
 > You own the design, and we share the logic.